JeanAlesi/medical-interchange/README.md

 class.

 ## Automated Build System
 We used Jenkins for our build pipeline.
-Whenever a commit is made into Master branch of our project, Jenkins will do a build on its server, and if that passes, it will push that code change to our production AWS server.
+Whenever a commit/push is made into our Master branch of our project Git repository, Jenkins will do a build on its server, and if that passes, it will push that code change to our production AWS server.